bpeabody/thoughts/panic.md

 Management may initiate PBDM by creating synthetic panic to motivate engineers.
 Over time, however, following PBDM will sow the seeds for genuine panic: the process is self-reinforcing.
-By focusing on only the most immediate concerns and piling up technical debt through poor quality, PBDM sows the seeds for future crisis.
+By focusing on only the most immediate concerns and piling up technical debt through poor quality, PBDM ensures that there will be future crisis.

 ### Creates Panickers